 - Outdoor Emergency Transportation (OET) Training: OET Training teaches candidates skiing and toboggan handling skills required to safely transport injured skiers.
 Candidates must have strong skiing skills and be in good physical condition to complete this part of the training, but even small-framed patrollers can handle toboggans safely with proper technique.

 The MSSP roster consists of over 140 patrollers.
 Each patroller is assigned to a duty shift (typically one day per week, or one night per week, or both weekend days on every other weekend).
 Candidates who successfully complete training will join a duty shift for the remainder of the first season.
-At the end of the season, successful candidates will be voted onto the MSSP and become official members with full rights and privileges.
-The first year is a heavy commitment of time and energy.
-After the first year, all patrollers must attend an annual medical refresher (one weekend) in addition to volunteering at least 16 hours at the Mt Spokane Ski Patrol Ski Swap, our primary fundraiser.
+At the end of the season, successful candidates will be voted onto the MSSP and become official members with full rights, benefits and privileges.
+We are a very family friendly Patrol but the first year is a heavy commitment of time and energy.
+After the first year, all patrollers must attend an annual medical refresher (one weekend in the fall) in addition to volunteering at least 16 hours at the Mt Spokane Ski Patrol Ski Swap, our primary fundraiser.